neoforged/Documentation/docs/blocks/index.md

 - Client-only: `InputEvent.InteractionKeyMappingTriggered` is fired with the left mouse button and the main hand.
 If the event is canceled, the pipeline ends.
 - Several prerequisites are checked, for example that you are not in spectator mode, that all required feature flags for the `ItemStack` in your main hand are enabled or that the block in question is not outside the world border.
 If at least one of these checks fails, the pipeline ends.
 - `PlayerInteractEvent.LeftClickBlock` is fired.
 If the event is canceled, the pipeline ends.
+    - Note that when the event is canceled on the client, no packets are sent to the server and thus no logic runs on the server.
+    - However, canceling this event on the server will still cause client code to run, which can lead to desyncs!
 - `Block#attack` is called.

 #### The "Mining" Stage

 - `PlayerInteractEvent.LeftClickBlock` is fired.
 If the event is canceled, the pipeline moves to the "finishing" stage.
+  - Note that when the event is canceled on the client, no packets are sent to the server and thus no logic runs on the server.
+  - However, canceling this event on the server will still cause client code to run, which can lead to desyncs!
 - `Block#getDestroyProgress` is called and added to the internal destroy progress counter.
     - `Block#getDestroyProgress` returns a float value between 0 and 1, representing how much the destroy progress counter should be increased every tick.
 - The progress overlay (cracking texture) is updated accordingly.